phptuts/codingwithnoah/arduino-blockly/lesson-7-lcd-loops/index.md

 ![LCD Scroll Block](/images/arduino-block/lesson-7/backlight-block.png)

-### Challenge 1) Print "What is your name?" where Y => 0 and X => 1.
+### Challenge 1) Print "What is your name?" on the LCD Screen

+This should be centered on the top row.
 Use the clear block, set cursor block, and the print block.
 Append a delay block at the end and make it wait for 10 seconds or 10,000 milliseconds.

 ![Challenge 1](/images/arduino-block/lesson-7/challenge-1.jpg)

+### Challenge 2) Print your name in the center of the screen.

-### Challenge 2) Print your name centered on the row below.
-Here's an example.
-My name Noah, so I would take 20, the length of the screen, minus the length of my name, 4, and divide that by 2.
+Print your name centered on the second row.
+Here's an example of how to do it.
+My name "Noah", so I would take 20, the length of the screen, minus the length of my name, 4, and divide that by 2.
 (20 - 4) / 2 = 8.
-If your name has an odd number just round up or down.
+If your name has an odd number just round down.
 You will want to add a set cursor block and a print block put them above the delay block.

 ![Challenge 2](/images/arduino-block/lesson-7/challenge-2.jpg)

-### Challenge 3) Now we are going to make your name scroll across the screen.
-You will need to use the count loop to do it.
-You will need to put a scroll block and and delay block inside the do part.
-The count block will need to start at 0 and go to the length minus 1 of your screen, 19, minus the length of your name.
-19 - (length of your name) = ?.
-You will need to use a clear block then print your name then use the loop.
-The reason is that once all the blocks are executed the Arduino will start at the top again.
+### Challenge 3) Make your name scroll across the screen.

+- Clear the screen with clear block.
+- Print your name on screen starting at X => 0 and Y => 0.
+- Calculate the name of spaces you will need to move your name.
+    - (Hint) 19 - (length of your name) = (number of spaces)
+- Use a count block with a scroll right block and delay to move your name the number of spaces required to get to the end of the screen.
+- Repeat the process with a scroll left block instead of a scroll right block.

 ![Challenge 3](/images/arduino-block/lesson-7/challenge-3.gif)